In the story below, we've tried to explain why we have created the

 to inform any 'enemies' about their current state-of-technology; something that no

-longer makes sense in this rapidly changing digital world.
+longer makes sense in this rapidly changing 'open' digital world.

 The fact that cipher machines sometimes accidently appear on the surplus market is,